FeDaL: Federated Dataset Learning for General Time Series Foundation Models: Introduction

-This paper introduces \textbf{Federated Dataset Learning (FeDaL)}, a brand-new framework for training Time Series Foundation Models under federated settings, with the goal of capturing generalized temporal patterns from heterogeneous datasets.
-To address domain-level heterogeneity, FeDaL incorporates two complementary components: Domain Bias Elimination (DBE) and Global Bias Elimination (GBE), operating from the client and server perspectives, respectively.
-DBE approximates and disentangles client-specific biases in a context-agnostic manner by explicitly modeling and storing local bias representations.
-GBE enhances global model generalization by aligning client contributions through gradient-level correction and privacy-preserving, fine-grained server-side tuning, enabling adaptive bias mitigation during aggregation.
-Together, these components allow the pretrained TSFM to learn domain-invariant temporal representations, facilitating strong cross-domain generalization while maintaining privacy and scalability.
-Our key contributions are summarized as follows: \begin{itemize} \item We identify three key domain biases (temporal resolution, physical constrains, and pattern transition) that hinder the learning of general temporal patterns in FL-based TSFM training. \item We propose \textbf{Federated Dataset Learning (FeDaL)}, a novel framework for learning TSFMs in federated settings, which explicitly addresses dataset heterogeneity through context-agnostic Domain Bias Elimination (DBE) and server-side Global Bias Elimination (GBE). \item We perform the first systematic analysis of TSFM scaling behaviors from a federated learning perspective, offering empirical insights into how data volume, client population, and participation rate affect model generalization under decentralized settings. \item Extensive experiments on real-world time series demonstrate that \textbf{FeDaL} enables strong in-domain and out-of-distribution generalization, consistently outperforming state-of-the-art baselines across forecasting, imputation, classification, and anomaly detection tasks. \end{itemize}
+This paper introduces \textbf{Federated Dataset Learning (FeDaL)}, a federated framework for training general TSFMs from scratch, designed to capture dataset-level patterns from heterogeneous datasets.
+FeDaL moves beyond coarse domain-level treatment to address dataset-level heterogeneity stemming from differences in sampling resolution, physical constraints, and transition patterns.
+Specifically, FeDaL integrates two complementary components: Domain Bias Elimination (DBE) and Global Bias Elimination (GBE), operating at the client and server levels respectively.
+DBE approximates and disentangles client-specific biases in a context-agnostic manner by modeling local bias representations.
+GBE improves global generalization by aligning client updates via gradient-level correction and applying fine-grained server-side tuning to mitigate residual biases during aggregation.
+DBE and GBE enable FeDaL to produce TSFMs with domain-invariant representations that generalize across diverse datasets while preserving privacy and scalability.
+Our contributions are: \begin{itemize} \item[\bf 1.]
+We propose Federated Dataset Learning (FeDaL), a FL framework for training general TSFMs from scratch, explicitly addressing dataset heterogeneity through context-agnostic Domain Bias Elimination (DBE) on clients and Global Bias Elimination (GBE) at server. \item[\bf 2.]
+We provide the first systematic study of TSFM pretraining scaling behaviors across various tasks under federated learning, offering empirical insights into how data volume, client population, and participation rate shape model generalization in decentralized settings. \item[\bf 3.]
+Extensive experiments show that FeDaL-trained models outperforms advanced baselines across forecasting, imputation, anomaly detection, and classification, while achieving highly competitive performance against centralized TSFMs with far fewer parameters. \end{itemize}